SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz SR8100.md

 This page displays general information about the device, e.g. **System Description**, **Up Time**, **Software Version**.

-This page also contains a page button, **DVE Config**, whichallows you to enable or disable DVE creation.
+This page also contains a page button, **DVE Config**, which allows you to enable or disable DVE creation.

 ### SNMP Configuration Page